kakaobrain/torchgpipe/examples/resnet101_speed_benchmark/README.md

-# ResNet-101 Performance Benchmark
+# ResNet-101 Speed Benchmark

-This example reproduces performance benchmark on ResNet-101, as stated by reported in Figure 3(b) of the GPipe paper.
+This example reproduces speed benchmark on ResNet-101, as stated by reported in Figure 3(b) of the GPipe paper.

-The benchmark cares of only training performance rather than the model's accuracy.
+The benchmark cares of only training speed rather than the model's accuracy.
 The batch size is adjusted to achieve higher throughput without any large batch training tricks.
 This example also doesn't feed actual dataset like ImageNet or CIFAR-100.
 Instead, fake 3×224×224 tensors over 10 labels are used to eliminate data loading overhead.

 Every experiment setting is optimized for Tesla P40 GPUs.